bhisaac/5eFP/5eFP-SRD.md

 ## Customizing Encounters

 The encounter statistics provided represent average values.
 Any number of statistics may be increased by up to +(LEVEL), provided the same amount decreases another statistic.
 Only stats used in an encounter can be customized.
-For example, during a level 1 monster encounter, the GM increases an awakened shrub minion's AC by +1.
-The cost of increasing the minion's AC is paid by the GM choosing to decrease the awakened shrub minion's attack modifier by -1.
-In this example, the GM couldn't decrease the DC stat by -1 because the awakened shrub minion doesn't possess a stat using a DC.
-However, if the encounter includes a condition or effect requiring an ability check to resist, the DC stat can be decreased by -1.
+For example, during a level 1 monster encounter, the GM increases an elite awakened shrub's DC by +1.
+The cost of increasing the minion's DC is paid by decreasing its attack modifier by -1.
+However, the GM cannot choose to pay for this increase by decreasing its forced movement by -1 because the elite doesn't have a game feature using forced movement.

 A minion's MAX wounds and damage cannot be customized.

 Encounter elements cannot be reduced below the following values:
-- **AC** 12 (minion), 13 (elite), 14 (boss)
 - **Damage** 1
 - **DC** 12 (minion), 13 (elite), 14 (boss)
 - **Speed** 2